Talent Marketing Board Qualifications

 - No conflicts of interest.
 Any individual with a conflict of interest is ineligible for membership.
 Conflicts may include selling or promoting, consulting, vendor relationships, or conflicting affiliations with companies or organizations — even on a part-time, board, or advisory basis.

-- Participants must be based in the U.S. or Canada, and your program must have a substantial U.S./Canadian component.
+- The Board Chair must be based in the U.S. or Canada, and your program must have a substantial U.S./Canadian component.
 Activities happen during North American business hours in English.
-Overseas individuals are not allowed to participate.

 Who can’t participate: